AliceOrwell/TSW-Guides/README.md

 # TSW-Guides
-Guides relating The Secret World.
+Guides relating to The Secret World.